Skip to main content

 What Are the Most Common Accidents in Parking Lots?

-Several types of parking lot accidents are common in Michigan.
+Several types of parking lot accidents are common in Michigan, including:

-The general rule in parking lots is that no one should drive faster than 15 miles per hour, even in thoroughfare lanes heading out to the street.
-This speed limit gives motorists time to slow down or stop to avoid a collision.
+• Speed: The general rule in parking lots is that no one should drive faster than 15 miles per hour, even in thoroughfare lanes heading out to the street.
 Driving too fast in any part of a parking lot puts everyone in the immediate vicinity at risk of injury.

-Driving while distracted is as much of a problem in parking lots as on the open road, if not more so.
-Drivers could be distracted by a mobile device.
-Looking for a parking space can also cause accidents due to distraction.
+• Distracted Driving: Driving while distracted is as much of a problem in parking lots as on the open road, if not more so.
 A driver looking for open spaces might not notice other vehicles or pedestrians.

 Why Do Car Accidents in Parking Lots Occur Frequently?

 Parking lot accidents happen for multiple reasons.
 Some are due to the confusing or chaotic nature of many parking lots.
-Others are due to the proximity between vehicles and pedestrians.
+Others are due to the close proximity of vehicles and pedestrians.
+Common reasons for accidents include:

 What Should You Do After a Car Accident in a Parking Lot?

-If you have been involved in a parking lot accident, whether as a driver, passenger, or pedestrian, you can take several steps to protect yourself and your legal rights.
+If you have been involved in a parking lot accident as a driver, passenger, or pedestrian, you can take several steps to protect yourself and your legal rights.

 Seek Medical Attention